Adam Goren

-Adam Goren (born January 14, 1975) is an American singer, songwriter, musician, and teacher best known as the artist Atom and His Package.
-Goren is a singer and guitarist who has released more than 18 albums under various aliases.
-His music is identifiable by its heavy use of music sequencers, nasally, high vocal tone, and frequent borrowing or referencing of lyrics from other bands and musicians.
+Adam Goren (born January 14, 1975), known by his stage name Atom and His Package, is an American singer, songwriter, musician and teacher.
+He has released more than 18 albums under various aliases.
+His music is identifiable by its heavy use of music sequencers, nasally, high vocal tone and frequent borrowing or referencing of lyrics from other bands and musicians.